 Historians read source material carefully and smartly.
 It is not always necessary to read every word, nor to read an entire book or article if the material you require is represented in a small portion of the complete work.
-Tertiary sources such as indexes and tables of contents can help you locate the information you need without having to read material that is not helpful to the essay.
-In addition, good writers will have their argument and structure laid out in the introduction and conclusion and will often begin paragraphs with topic sentences.
-These will help you determine the usefulness of a source or portion of a source quickly.
+Tertiary sources such as indexes and tables of contents can help you locate the information you need without having to read material that is not helpful in answering the research questions.
+Good writers will have their argument and structure laid out in the introduction and conclusion and will often begin paragraphs with topic sentences.
+These will help you determine the usefulness of a source or a portion of a source quickly.
 While reading, take notes that will help you understand, evaluate, and synthesize your subject.
 Although some students prefer today to take notes on a computer, a pad of paper is often best, because this reduces the recording of irrelevant information and might be easier to organize later.
 Above all, your notes should focus on answering your research questions.
 Direct quotations should be recorded sparingly, because they will be used sparingly in the essay.
 Instead, paraphrase and summarize the author's argument.
-It can also be useful to review the author's footnotes and bibliography for sources that may be used in the essay.
 Before moving on to the next source, jot down your own ideas about the source, so that you can build on this in the essay.
-Remember to record the complete citation (see part IV below) and page numbers of all quoted and paraphrased materials.
+Remember to record the complete citation (see Part IV below) and page numbers of all quoted and paraphrased materials.
 Failure to do so may result in a desperate return to the library to find citation details that you should have recorded in the first place.
-Careless note-taking is also a leading cause of unintentional plagiarism, which his discussed in more detail in Part II.
+Careless note-taking is also a leading cause of unintentional plagiarism, which is discussed in more detail in Part II.